-- Intake/Clinic area: includes psychiatric testing, chiropractic treatment, acupuncture, neuro psych testing rooms, and typical exam rooms.
+- Intake/Clinic area including psychiatric testing, chiropractic treatment, acupuncture, neuro psych testing rooms, and typical exam rooms.

-- Sleep Lab: one sleep room, equipped with the sleep system and ambient therapy music; and a control room, equipped with a computer monitoring system.
+- Sleep Lab equipped with a sleep system and ambient therapy music and a control room equipped with a computer monitoring system.

-- Central Park: Similar to the Central Park space at NICoE, providing a calm atmosphere for patient and family member relaxation and family education, with a meditative feel and including ambient therapy music.
+- Central Park, a calm atmosphere for patient and family member relaxation and family education, with a meditative feel and including ambient therapy music.

-- Family Room: centrally located and adjacent to the outdoor patio, providing a reprieve space for patients and family to spend time together and take a break from the clinical treatment regime.
+- Family Room, centrally located and adjacent to the outdoor patio, providing a space for patients and family to spend time together, a critical part of the healing process.

-Once complete, the network of Intrepid Spirit centers will provide the most advanced care possible to returning military personnel suffering from TBI, PTS and related afflictions; enhance the means of properly identifying and diagnosing these conditions in the centers, in other military and VA medical facilities and in the field; ensure the continued care of individual patients as they move through NICoE, military medical, VA and potentially external medical systems; and continuously research the causes and effects of these conditions to better understand them and develop the best care and treatment possible.
+The network of Intrepid Spirit centers will provide the most advanced care possible to returning military personnel suffering from TBI and PH conditions; enhance the means of properly identifying and diagnosing these conditions; ensure the continued care of individual patients as they move through NICoE, military medical, VA and potentially external medical systems; and continuously research the causes and effects of these conditions to better understand them and develop the best care and treatment possible.